DanaFreitas/Tic-Tac-Toe/tictactoenotes.md

 !!!!!!
 BIG QUESTION
         should I declare the variables in a function in the beginning or near where they are used?

+Need to declare variables better
+    diferentiate between coordinates and textcontent more clearly

+partial succseses
+issues on both sides
+    topltobottomr only allows in that direction, no other toprtobottoml is declaring it after 2 in a row

+    trying bottom right doesnt lead to an "Uncaught TypeError: can't access property "-1", board[TopLeftExtendCoordinates[0]] is undefined" type error while the other way around does

+issues: 269, topleft coordinates. for some reason, exclusively the topleft corner is causing errors
+        for the topright, there are victory declarations only 2 symbols long insteadf of 3 exception, the bottom left has the same "-1 isnt defined" issue when the middle symbol is placed last

+1/7

+if (typeof TopRightExtendCoordinates !== "undefined" &&
+TopRightExtendCoordinates)
+this deals with stuff being falsy or if it exist. negative numbers are truthy
+    now the issue is extended not working the possible issue is that it may interfere with the extended declaring if a hypothetical box is in the negatives, then it doesnt get delclared.

+for whatever reason
+    CornerCoordinates and TopRightExtendCoordinates are identical. a lead! othe way is fine though

+    bottomleft to top right is the only corner that isnt having a problem making it work on the third part adding BottomLeftExtendCoordinates >= 0 seems to have messed it up. suspicion. this restriction stopped the if statement from running

+in regards to the usage of vairable >0 0 , it will stop useful code, if as a requirement, one of the third boxes has one of these values as a requirement. is it possible that these errors should be ignored instead of being dealt with?

+when they are removied, toplefttobottom right benefits and bottomlefttotopright benefits

+possibility: it has something to do with the negative x coordinates.

+Uncaught TypeError: can't access property "-1", board[TopRightExtendCoordinates[0]] is undefinedUncaught
+TypeError: can't access property "-1", board[TopLeftExtendCoordinates[0]] is undefined

+I added the contion to both of the right starting conditions. only the roptight has succceeded could it be because the bottom right will need to deal with twicre as many negatives?

+might need more negatives. but it would
+    topleft doesnt need. would need to understand more

+1/8

+Uncaught TypeError: can't access property 3, board[BottomRightExtendCoordinates[0]] is undefined

+Making an extended value isnt working! tictactoe.js:345:19 O O undefined
+trbl: no error shown

+tlbr added
+     && BottomRightExtendCoordinates >= 0
+    not the same as the other

+what do the other ways do about this?

+Discovery

+&& TopLeftExtendCoordinates >= 0
+    tlbr Uncaught TypeError: can't access property 3, board[BottomRightExtendCoordinates[0]] is undefined and allowd brtl to run poperly
+ && BottomRightExtendCoordinates >= 0
+    Uncaught TypeError: can't access property "-1", board[TopLeftExtendCoordinates[0]] is undefined amd a;;pwed tlbr to run properly both existing cause
+    undefined
+neither cause
+    tlbr fine
+    brtl Uncaught TypeError: can't access property "-1", board[TopLeftExtendCoordinates[0]] is undefined

+    its TopLeftExtendCoordinates[0] NOT TopLeftExtendCoordinates.
+    big lesson: dont mix up strings and arrays

+all work except trbl
+it might have something to do with the return values middle last woroks tlbr but not other way

+success, needed to change the map() target.

+just need to work on the middle last for trbl